-While digging around and tossing out mementos that have long lost their relevance, I came across a piece of hardware from the Asynchronous Age of Communication: A dB Meter!
-What you ask, is a dB Meter?
-Let me tell you how our civilization has evolved because of this ingenious, battery powered piece of test gear.
-It was to us IBM Field Engineering teleprocessing customer engineers in the dawn of computer communications as a rifle is to an infantryman, or a bat to a baseball player or a microphone to a singer.
+While digging around and tossing out mementos that have long lost their relevance, I came across a piece of hardware from the Asynchronous Age of Communication: my old dB Meter!
+What is a dB Meter, you ask?
+Well, maybe you won't ask, but for the die hard readers, let me tell you how our civilization has evolved because of this ingenious piece of test gear.
+It was to us IBM Field Engineering teleprocessing customer engineers in the dawn of computer communications as a bat to a baseball player or a microphone to a singer.

 The first terminals in wide-spread commercial use were based on typewriters that were converted to respond to the pull of solenoids and magnets as well as the pressure from a human finger.
-Or fist, as occasionally happened when they failed to work after an operator had meticulously typed in a line of data.
+Or sometimes a fist, as occasionally happened when they beeped and the Data Check light came on after an operator had meticulously typed in a long line of data.

-The communications medium was the telephone line.
-Telephone lines were like politicians, they were all over the place, rhetorically as well as physically.
-There were certain levels or standards required to ensure the terminal could actually send data to the computer on the other end of the telephone line.
+Those commercial leased lines had levels of service, just like the octane for gas in your car.
+Most data connections required a “C-2” level, which stipulated a certain level or standard required to ensure the terminal could actually send data to the computer on the other end of the telephone line.
 The voltages had to be of a certain level, and free of distortion or interference.
 The telephone line couldn't have clicks or pops, for instance, as the two devices might both think the other was trying to talk, or even worse, was trying to start a fight.

 One of the biggest problems was signal level, measured in decibels, or dB.
 If the signal fell ever so slightly below accepted levels, the dreaded data check light would flash and that annoying little ding that still haunts grown men in their sleep would sound to let you know that everything you had just typed had failed to go anywhere.
 Why not hit the resend, you ask?
 There wasn't any such thing as resend.
-Messages were sent one character at a time!
+Messages were sent asynchronously one character at a time!
 The standard speed for a Selectric based terminal such as the 1050 or the 2740 was 14.5 characters per second.
-The line speed was usually 135 baud, -- trust me, that's slow -- although one version used for finance communication applications ran even slower on telegraph lines at 75 baud.
+The line speed was usually 135 baud, - trust me, that's slow – although one version used for finance communication applications ran even slower on telegraph lines at 75 baud.

 But without the venerable dB meter, I couldn't prove when there wasn't enough juice from the TPC to make our machines talk to each other.
 I used mine many, many times, and found many, many problems.
-The only serious drawback with the dB meter was sometimes it said the telephone line was just fine, the problem must be in the circuitry of our beloved little engineering masterpieces.
+The only serious drawback with the dB meter was sometimes it said the telephone line was just fine.
+That meant the problem must be in the circuitry of our beloved little engineering masterpieces.

-Selectric © IBM Corp.
+1 Selectric © IBM Corp